kshittijagrawal/weatherSure-backEnd/README.md

 Before running the Weather Application backend, ensure that you have the following dependencies installed on your machine:

 - Java Development Kit (JDK): The backend is developed using Java, so you need to have JDK installed.
 The recommended version is JDK 8 or later.
+- Redis: You need to have Redis installed and running.
+You can download Redis from the official website or use a package manager to install it.
+- MongoDB: You need to have MongoDB installed and running.
+You can download MongoDB from the official website or use a package manager to install it.
 - Apache Maven: Maven is used as the build tool for the project.
 Make sure you have Maven installed.

 ## Getting Started